-The unaudited condensed consolidated interim financial statements of BWR for the three months ended February 29, 2020 were reviewed by the Audit Committee and approved and authorized for issue by the Board of Directors on April 29, 2020.
+The unaudited condensed consolidated interim financial statements of BWR for the three and six months ended May 31, 2020 were reviewed by the Audit Committee and approved and authorized for issue by the Board of Directors on July 28, 2020.

-As at February 29, 2020, the Company had a working capital deficit of \$189,322 (November 30, 2019 - working capital deficit of \$173,834) and a deficit of \$3,888,031 (November 30, 2019 - \$3,848,853).
-The Company has not generated revenues from operations.
+As at May 31, 2020, the Company had a working capital deficit of \$234,692 (November 30, 2019 - working capital deficit of \$173,834) and a deficit of \$3,972,128 (November 30, 2019 - \$3,848,853).
 In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
 It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
 These factors indicate the existence of material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.
 However, management of the Company believes that it will be able to pay its ongoing general and administrative expenses and meet its liabilities for the ensuing twelve months as they fall due through additional financing.
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.
 The Company's ability to continue operations and fund its exploration and evaluation expenditures is dependent on management's ability to generate cash and manage its cash resources.